How To Choose A Musical Instrument For A Child

 • Violin – While the violin grows in complexity as one masters playing it, the foundational application of this instrument is unmatched.
 Children will learn the names of notes, understand scales, work on rhythm, and quickly understand a variety of music theory terms and concepts.
 It’s simple for children to begin learning the basic skills of the violin, and it’s an instrument that will grow with them as their skills and abilities increase.

 • Piano – By far, piano is one of the best instruments for new musicians.
 It doesn’t have to be held, so smaller kids or young kids with less coordination can play it more easily.
 It also makes a lot of sense–scales on a piano are obvious and simple whereas they can be quite confusing and complex on other instruments.
-Piano can help start students off with a fantastic musical foundation, including learning to read sheet music, learning both treble and bass clef, understanding music theory, learning pitch, and more.
+The piano can help start students off with a fantastic musical foundation, including learning to read sheet music, learning both treble and bass clef, understanding music theory, learning pitch, and more.

 How Easy Is It To Learn The Flute